n-clarke/aws-s3-bucket/README.md

 - Copy Objects from one Bucket to another Bucket
 - Delete Objects
 ```
-Note* The Tool makes use of a Console Input UI.
+Note* The Tool makes use of a Console UI.

 ## Prerequisites